TLV - NYC

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Tel Aviv to New York costs £594 on the route between Tel Aviv (TLV) and New York John F Kennedy Intl Airport (JFK).
-However, over the past month, flights between Tel Aviv (TLV) and Newark Airport (EWR) were, on average, 8% cheaper than other Tel Aviv-New York routes.
-The most popular route is between Tel Aviv (TLV) and New York John F Kennedy Intl Airport (JFK).
+The cheapest return flight from Tel Aviv to New York costs £680 on the route between Tel Aviv (TLV) and New York John F Kennedy Intl Airport (JFK).
+Over the past month, this route was, on average, 23% cheaper than other Tel Aviv-New York routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Tel Aviv to New York?